Happy Ever After (British TV series)

 Happy Ever After is a British sitcom starring Terry Scott and June Whitfield.
-It aired from 7 May 1974 to 25 April 1979.
+It aired from 7 May 1974 to 25 April 1979 on BBC1.

 The series was co-written by scriptwriters John T. Chapman, Eric Merriman, Christopher Bond, John Kane and Jon Watkins.

-After Happy Ever After ended, Scott and Whitfield starred in Terry and June from October 1979 to August 1987, a sitcom that was similar to Happy Ever After (minus Aunt Lucy), with Terry and June's surname changed from Fletcher to Medford, and the setting moved to Purley.
+After Happy Ever After ended, Scott and Whitfield starred in Terry and June from October 1979 to August 1987, a sitcom that was similar to Happy Ever After (minus Aunt Lucy), with Terry and June's surname changed from Fletcher to Medford and the setting moved to Purley.